-No. RUOnline students interact with faculty and with other students, so all courses are offered during Roosevelt University’s regular semesters (fall, spring and summer), and proceed in a weekly format.
+No. RUOnline students interact with faculty and with other students, so all courses are offered during Roosevelt University’s regular semesters (fall, fall A, Fall B, spring and summer), and proceed in a weekly format.
 This way, students are part of a community of online learners.

 You should expect to spend as much time on online courses as you would in a traditional classroom course.
 Instead of sitting in a classroom at a scheduled time, you will spend time interacting on the Blackboard portal through discussion boards, exploring web content, reading, completing assignments, and so on.